Your IP:Unknown

 Pretexting attacks

-Pretexting is a social engineering attack that can also be compared to phishing, as it also uses a catchy and exciting pretext.
-However, if phishing is based on fear and urgency, then pretexting is the opposite – it’s based on trust and rapport.
+Pretexting is a social engineering attack that compares to phishing in its use of an emotionally enticing pretext.
+However, if phishing is based on fear and urgency, then a pretexting attack is the opposite – it's based on trust and rapport.

-Pretexting requires a lot more research than other social engineering techniques.
-Cybercriminals will pretend to be your friend or your colleague.
-They won’t just lie, they’ll come up with a whole scenario to fool you.
-In a company environment, these hackers will work their way up and won’t stop with a single attack.
+Pretexting requires bad actors to conduct a lot more research than for other social engineering techniques.
+As part of their preparation cybercriminals will gather as much information about the victim as possible and use it to pretend to be their friend or colleague.
+They won't just lie — they'll come up with a whole scenario to fool the target.
+In a company environment, these hackers will work their way up and won't stop with a single attack.
 Their goal is usually to get information from someone at a certain level of seniority.

 It can be difficult to spot pretexting scammers due to the amount of research and effort they put into creating their fake persona.
-However, if someone seems to be too friendly and asks for data you shouldn’t be sharing with anyone, don’t be afraid to question them as it could be a social engineering attack.
+However, if someone seems to be too friendly and asks for data you shouldn't be sharing with anyone, don't be afraid to question them, because it could be a social engineering attack.

 Here's a pretexting example of a tech-support scam: